Jones & Laughlin Headquarters Building: History

 The Jones and Laughlin building was constructed in 1907 as the headquarters of the Jones and Laughlin Steel Company, which was then the second largest steel producer in the country (after Andrew Carnegie’s U.S. Steel).
 The company was founded by B.F.
 Jones in Pittsburgh in 1852 and built many blast furnaces and mills in the area surrounding the Monongahela River.

-The eight-story building itself was designed in 1908 by architects Colbert A. MacClure and Albert H. Spahr, who also designed many prominent buildings in Pittsburgh, such as the first section of the William Penn Hotel and the Keystone National Bank.
+The eight-story building itself was designed in 1908 by architects MacClure & Spahr, who also designed many prominent buildings in Pittsburgh, such as the first section of the William Penn Hotel and the Keystone National Bank.
 The original, eight-story building was completed at 200 Ross Street by 1908.
 Due to the Jones and Laughlin Company's prosperity, the company commissioned an additional five stories to be added to the building in 1917, which were also designed by MacClure and Spahr.

 When the Jones and Laughlin Company management relocated from 200 Ross Street to the Gateway Center in 1952, the building was purchased by the City of Pittsburgh and other quasi-governmental city agencies like the Urban Redevelopment Authority of Pittsburgh (URA).
 The City renamed the building the John P. Robin Civic Building, after the first executive director of the URA who rebuilt much of Pittsburgh's downtown in a 1940s and 1950s project dubbed Renaissance I. The URA and the Housing Authority of the City of Pittsburgh (HACP) occupied the upper floors of 200 Ross Street, whereas the lower floors consisted of city personnel and nonprofit organizations.
 Other government agencies currently located in the former Jones and Laughlin building are the Department of City Planning and the Department of Permits, Licenses, and Inspections.
 In 2018, the Pittsburgh Post-Gazette reported that the URA was looking to relocate the offices at 200 Ross Street to a new space, but that no decision had been made as to what would happen to the building should the URA find a new space.
 The building was nominated in November 2019 to become a City of Pittsburgh Historic Landmark by Preservation Pittsburgh.